America has long been heralded as the “land of opportunity,” but consider the following:

 A cohort of two- and four-year ADP and TDC member institutions joined our lead institutions in a three-year initiative to understand the impact of economic inequality on our democracy.
 The goal of this initiative is to help students think about and take action to confront the complex causes of growing economic inequality.

-We envision developing, implementing and documenting innovative, interactive curricula and experiential learning modules that can be adapted across our campuses and communities.
-Participating institutions will work together to study the relationship between public policy, economic inequality, economic opportunity and social mobility to prepare undergraduates for lives of informed civic engagement.
+This initiative is developing, implementing and documenting innovative, interactive curricula and experiential learning modules that can be adapted across our campuses and communities.
+Participating institutions are working together to study the relationship between public policy, economic inequality, economic opportunity and social mobility to prepare undergraduates for lives of informed civic engagement.

 The full call for participation can be found

-We are excited to announce that we are able to offer campus mini-grants of up to $1,000 per ADP/TDC Economic Inequality participating campus for the purpose of advancing the work of this initiative on these campuses.
-Participating campuses interested in applying for the mini-grants must complete the two forms below:
+We offer campus mini-grants of up to $1,000 per ADP/TDC Economic Inequality participating campus for the purpose of advancing the work of this initiative on these campuses.
+Participating campuses interested in applying for the mini-grants must complete the forms below: